 If you find any Ethiopian dishes with vibrant orange-red, it means they contain Mitmita – a seasoning mix made with chili peppers, salt, cloves, cardamom, etc.

-Regarding the tasty Ethiopian beverage list, Tella (beer), Tei (honey wine), or other alcoholic-free drinks like Coke, fermented cereal (Borde) are popular.
+Regarding the tasty Ethiopian beverage list, Tella (beer), Tei (honey wine), or other alcoholic-free drinks like Coke, and fermented cereal (Borde) are popular.

 Popular dishes: Injera, Kitfo (Ethiopian beef tartare), Shiro be Kibbe (stew with legume)